multimodal-ai-lab/DEFAME/README.md

 python -m scripts.averitec.evaluate
 ```
 The number of workers executing the evaluation is based on the number of GPUs in your machine.

+## License
+This repository and all its contents are licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).